PedroMTQ/UniFuncNet/README.md

 As can be seen, the protein (i.e., `internal_id:270`) shown above is connected to the reaction `25550` which in turn is described as the following interaction between compounds: 10310 + 6731 => 21252 + 24415 + 8385.
 These compounds are then listed in the `Compounds.tsv` as shown above.
 For visualization purposess only a small transcript is shown above.

+The `Graph.tsv` file contains edges between nodes (i.e. components).
+For example since the protein with the internal id 270 is connected to the reaction with the internal id 25550, then there will be an edge between the **source** node 270 and the **target** node 25550.
+The third column in this file contains the type of interaction, which in this case would be from protein to reaction, i.e., **pr**.

-### On search directions
+### On search modes

-The search direction  `na` removes any type of extra search besides the initial IDs provided, meaning that if the user provides the KEGG gene ID hsa:150763, we would still search for it (and retrieve gene-related data) but we would not search for its respective proteins.
+The search mode  `na` removes any type of extra search besides the initial IDs provided, meaning that if the user provides the KEGG gene ID hsa:150763, we would still search for it (and retrieve gene-related data) but we would not search for its respective proteins.

-The search direction `global` is an extensive search, where we can search in both directions (i.e. g->p->r and r->p->g), meaning that if the user provides the KEGG gene ID hsa:150763 we would retrieve the respective proteins 2.3.1.15, but we would then also search for all the gene IDs for the protein 2.3.1.15 (e.g., hsa:150763, ptr:107971389, csab:103215676).
+The search mode `global` is an extensive search, where we can search in both directions (i.e. g->p->r and r->p->g), meaning that if the user provides the KEGG gene ID hsa:150763 we would retrieve the respective proteins 2.3.1.15, but we would then also search for all the gene IDs for the protein 2.3.1.15 (e.g., hsa:150763, ptr:107971389, csab:103215676).
 The same would apply to the protein and reaction search.

 Should the user provide a compound name (e.g. "water") the compound search may also retrieve related compounds (since DRAX uses the each website's search bar to retrieve the most likely compound entry).
 However, if an ID is provided, DRAX will first search for the ID, if information is not found, then the synonyms are used as a search method.
 This also applies to when the option `reaction_metabolites` is enabled and the reaction does not contain any compound ID, in that case the reaction string (e.g. "sn-Glycerol 3-phosphate + Acyl-CoA <=> 1-Acyl-sn-glycerol 3-phosphate + CoA") is parsed  and its compounds are searched using the method previously described.
-DRAX can also search for information connected to compounds (i.e., reactions) by enabling the required search directions `rp,pr`
+DRAX can also search for information connected to compounds (i.e., reactions) by enabling the required search modes `rp,pr`

 # License and copyright